 The software that works for your team of 50 might not be the best fit when you grow to 150.
 Think about where your company will be in one to two years.
 A good desk booking system should be able to scale with you.
 Consider whether a platform offers more advanced features you might need down the road, like detailed analytics, neighborhood seating arrangements, or even office parking management.
 Choosing a flexible solution from the start saves you from having to switch systems later on, which can be a major headache for everyone involved.

-3. Check for Key Integrations
+3. Check for Must-Have Integrations

 The most effective software is the one your team actually uses, and the easiest way to ensure adoption is to pick a tool that fits into their existing workflow.
 If your team lives in Slack or Microsoft Teams all day, forcing them to open and learn a separate application is a recipe for failure.
 Look for a platform that offers seamless integrations with the tools you already rely on.
 This makes booking a desk as simple as sending a message, which removes friction and makes the whole process feel effortless for your employees.

-4. Read Reviews and Schedule Demos
+4. Read Real Reviews and Schedule a Demo

 Once you have a shortlist, it’s time to do some deeper research.
 See what current users are saying on independent review sites to get an unbiased perspective on a platform’s strengths and weaknesses.
 Then, schedule a few live demos.
 This is your chance to see the software in action and ask specific questions related to the goals you defined earlier.
 Pay attention to the user interface—is it intuitive and easy to use?
 A demo is the best way to get a real feel for how the tool will work for your team day-to-day.